What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Introduction

-Given the CP prediction model, a small team of developers set out to create an application making the model accessible to clinicians.
-Early in the process, the developers expected that clinicians would likely require explanations of the model's predictions.
-This expectation is based on several facts, primarily that clinicians are accountable for any erroneous diagnoses.
-The large variety of explanation methods available for ML models, and the lacking consensus regarding what constitutes a valid and complete explanation, led to considerable uncertainty in how to proceed.
-Furthermore, a constrained budget necessitated careful decision-making regarding which explanation methods to develop and implement.
+For users to trust AI systems, they often need explanations of the system’s inner workings \cite{barredo_arrieta_explainable_2020}.
+For example, if an AI system recommends a diagnosis to a doctor, the doctor will likely demand an explanation of how the system arrived at its conclusion before accepting it.
+The main challenge, however, lies in providing explanations that are understandable to non-technical users \cite{habiba_how_2024}.
+Addressing this requires first identifying users’ needs for explanations, then translating these needs into system requirements, and finally designing and implementing suitable explanation mechanisms.
+This process has led to the notion of explainability requirements \cite{chazette_explainability_2020, balasubramaniam_transparency_2023, kohl_explainability_2019}.

+The field of explainable Artificial Intelligence (XAI) has largely taken on the responsibility of addressing the challenge of making AI systems trustworthy to users \cite{barredo_arrieta_explainable_2020}.
+Researchers in this field have developed a wide range of methods to generate explanations for non-interpretable machine learning models, including LIME \cite{lime}, SHAP \cite{shap}, and GradCAM \cite{gradcam}.
+However, the explanations produced by these techniques often take the form of technical artifacts that are meaningful primarily to developers rather than to end-users \cite{barredo_arrieta_explainable_2020, habiba_how_2024}.
+When explanations fail to address user needs, trust in the AI system never develops, and users may reject it altogether, undermining the entire development effort \cite{habiba_how_2024}.

-Considering the challenge described above, we pose the following research question: \textit{How do developers elicit explainability requirements?} To address this question, we present preliminary findings from a case study that chronicles the journey of a small development team as they navigated the process of discovering and prioritizing the need for explanations from users while adhering to a limited resource budget.
-By examining their experiences, we aim to provide insights into the strategies and methods employed by developers when faced with the task of eliciting explainability requirements in resource-constrained settings.
-Through this narrative, we seek to contribute to the Software Engineering literature on developing AI systems and offer practical guidance for developers and researchers working in similar contexts.
+Against this backdrop, it is essential to investigate how explainability requirements can be discovered during the development of AI systems.
+We therefore pose the following research question: \textit{How do developers elicit explainability requirements?} To explore this, we present a longitudinal case study of a development team working on an image recognition machine learning system intended to support clinicians in predicting the risk of cerebral palsy (CP) in infants.
+Clinicians usually assess the risk of CP themselves, and it is therefore natural that they should require explanations regarding whether and why they should trust an AI system offering an alternative CP risk assessment.
+By analyzing the developers’ experiences, we provide insights into the strategies and practices used to elicit explainability requirements in a resource-constrained setting.
+Through this study, we aim to advance the Software Engineering literature on AI system development and to offer practical guidance for practitioners and researchers working in similar contexts.